themiszamani/B2SAFE-B2STAGE-Training/06-B2SAFE-handson.md

         icp -r /aliceZone/home/<irodsuser>/DataCollection /aliceZone/home/b2safe/

-2. Register all files in the collection using *EUDATPidsForColl*
+2. Register all files in the collection using *EUDATPidsForColl*.
 Save the following file as testRules/eudatPidsColl.r and replace the bold text with the respective user and collection name.

         eudatPidsColl{
             # Create PIDs for all collections and objects in the collection recursively